Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Theoretical tools for discovering examples

 Let $\chi$ be a character of $H$, that is, a homomorphism $H \mapsto k^{\ast}$.
 The set

-forms a $P[V]$-submodule of $P[V]$ called the \emph{module of relative (polynomial) invariants}, denoted $P[V]^{H}_{\chi}.$
+forms a $P[V]$-submodule of $P[V]$ called the \emph{module of relative (polynomial) invariants}, denoted $P[V]^{H}_{\chi}$.

-We now make the analogous definitions for formal differential forms.
-Let $\Lambda[V]$ be the exterior algebra on $V$.
+We make the analogous definitions for formal differential forms, following Smith \cite{smith}.
+Let $\Lambda[V]$ be the exterior algebra on the dual space $V^*$.
 Let $E[V] = P[V] \otimes \Lambda[V]$.
 The algebra $E[V]$ is called the \emph{polynomial tensor exterior algebra}.
 We think of its elements as formal differential forms defined only with polynomials.

-The group $H$ acts on $E[V]$ via pullback:
+We recall the basic properties of $E[V]$, for convenience choosing a basis $v, w$ of $V$. \begin{enumerate} \item The basis $v, w$ of $V$ induces a basis $x, y$ of $P[V]$ and algebra generators $dx, dy$ of $\Lambda[V]$.
+The exterior algebra $\Lambda[V]$ is spanned as a $k$-vector space by $1, dx, dy, dx \wedge dy$.
+The polynomial algebra $P[V]$ is infinite-dimensional as a $k$-vector space and is spanned by monomials in $x, y$. \item There is a $k$-linear map $d \colon E[V] \to E[V]$ called the \emph{exterior derivative}.
+It is defined as follows.
+We set